Finding it hard to keep track of all the buy now, pay later platforms available in Australia? Here’s a pretty comprehensive list…

 With millions of Australians potentially using these products, they must be doing something right, and there definitely can be benefits to using them.
 For one, even the most expensive ones will likely be far less dangerous than a credit card.

-While most BNPL platforms cap their late fees (which are only a few dollars each time), the average credit card interest rate is 17% per annum.
+While most BNPL platforms cap their late fees (which are only a few dollars each time), the average credit card interest rate is around 17% per annum.
 When you combine that with higher credit limits on credit cards they have the potential to accrue thousands of dollars in interest debt, not to mention annual fees of hundreds of dollars on some cards.
 Most BNPL platforms don’t charge ongoing fees, and will often have a debt ceiling of several dozen to a couple of hundred dollars before you get cut off.
 All in all, BNPL is generally cheaper than credit cards.

 Buy now, pay later is also very popular with younger age groups compared to other credit products, as 57% of Afterpay users say BNPL helps them stay on top of their money and budget better.
 Millennials are also 37% less likely to own a credit card because they see them as being too risky and too costly, preferring the simpler repayment schedules of BNPL platforms.